tes3mp-scripts/CellReset/Readme.md

 * `command`
     * `staffRank` required to use the `/cellreset` command
     * `rankError`, `excludeMessage` and `includeMessage` allow to change messages shown by the `/cellreset` command
+* `logCellTime` whether the script should log time passed for every cell on server startup. `false` by default.